ah-OOG-ah/baron-bus-finder/README.md

 ### To run
 Install NodeJS; this was tested against NodeJS v21.1.0, but it probably works with the latest and LTS versions as of 11/11/2023.
+Run `./gen_keys.sh` to generate the required keys; the private key can be copied to wherever you're signing the data.
 Running `node server.js` will start a server at http://localhost:3000 for testing.